Notable Representations, Key Contacts

 - in its acquisition of the heating, ventilation and cooling products business of Thomas & Betts Corporation.

-- in its $9.3 billion acquisition via tender offer of NetSuite Inc., the provider of a suite of cloud-based financials / Enterprise Resource Planning (ERP) and omnichannel commerce software that, at the time, ran the business of more than 30,000 companies.
+- in its $9.3 billion acquisition via tender offer of NetSuite Inc., the provider of a cloud-based business management application suite that, at the time, ran the business of more than 30,000 companies.

 - in its $663 million acquisition of Textura Corporation, a provider of construction contracts and payment management cloud services.